Meats and Sausages

 Grinder

-Grinders are tool that are indispensable for making meat sausages, however, they are less important for making vegetarian sausages.
+Grinders are tools that are indispensable for making meat sausages, however, they are less important for making vegetarian sausages.
 Most vegetarian sausages are made from precooked grains or soaked materials that do not need to be ground, only occasionally a recipe will call for grinding wheat gluten.

 Sausage Stuffer